A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

     - If the party are higher than level 7 when they investigate the paradise then apply the Elite or double Elite template accordingly

   - **Encounter Notes:**
-    - The paradise sank near the edge of the territory of a giant snapping turtle and anyone in a craft 20ft long or smaller or anyone entering the water will draw its hostile attention in a few minutes at most
+    - The paradise sank near the edge of the territory of a giant snapping turtle and anyone in a craft 20ft long or smaller or anyone entering the water here will draw its hostile attention in a few minutes at most
-    - Killing a giant snapping turtle will make the PCs local heroes and improve the attitude of everyone in Turtleback Ferry towards them for the purposes of any social interation checks
+    - Killing a giant snapping turtle will make the PCs local heroes and improve the attitude of everyone in Turtleback Ferry towards them for social interations
     - Turtle meat is a delicacy and there is enough in a gaint turtle to provide a much needed boost to the local economy
     - Turtle shell is a prized hull for local fishing boats
     - Succesfully investigating the wreck of the Paradise provides some clues and a story award of 40xp